Superstition (1982 film): Plot

 In the house's basement, Justin is attacked and murdered by the claw-handed figure.
 Sturgess and other police mount a search for Justin in and around the house.
 Meanwhile, Ann has nightmares of her family being slaughtered.
 David unearths an antique crucifix from the pond, which Elvira claims has kept a witch, executed on the property centuries ago, dormant.
 David subsequently unearths a book in the church archives documenting a local inquisition that occurred in 1692, during which Elondra Sharack, a woman accused of murdering a nine-year-old girl named Mary, was executed in the pond by drowning.
 At the moment of her death, the church erupted in flames.

 While searching the house, Sturgess discovers Arlen hiding in a secret room in the basement, and also uncover the body of the renovator.
 Arlen is arrested, while Sturgess remains at the house to further investigate.
 In the secret room, he is killed by the witch.
 Melinda attempts to venture downstairs, but discovers Justin's body hanging in the doorway.
 She is then attacked by the witch, who corner her into the kitchen where she beats her brutally.
 Upstairs, Ann and Sheryl are startled by the commotion.
 George attempts to intervene, and David subsequently arrives at the house, bearing the crucifix.
 George barricades himself in his bedroom, and discovers Melinda's bloodied body in their bed.
 The witch appears in the window and causes a mirror in the room to explode, the shards of it slashing George to death.

 David attempts to save Ann and Sheryl, but Sheryl flees into the attic to hide, where the witch kills her by driving a stake through her head.
 David instructs Ann to go outside and wait in his van, and is attacked by the witch moments later, but she vanishes before she is able to kill him.
 David exits the house, and finds Ann's dead body inside his van.
 Despondent, he takes cans of gasoline to the pond, pours them in it, and lights it on fire.
 Mary appears to him and reveals herself as another form of the witch; David drives the crucifix through her heart and she falls backwards into the pond.
 The disturbance seems over, but before David can leave, Elondra's hand erupts from the pond and drags him under water, drowning him.

 Cast

 Production

-Superstition was an independent production filmed in 1981 in Silver Lake, Los Angeles under the title The Witch but was shelved until four years later.
+Superstition was a Canadian independent production filmed in 1981 in Silver Lake, Los Angeles under the title The Witch but was shelved until four years later.